Scalingo/documentation/src/_posts/security/procedures/2000-01-01-external-testing.md

   - The target public URLs that will be used,
   - Number of requests per minute,
   - Size of the payload of each request,
-  - Time slot the load test is planned.
+  - Time slot in which the load test is planned.
 Note that the test should only be run during business hours - 09:00 to 12:00 and 14:00 to 18:00 (CET/CEST, Europe/Paris timezone).
-The test must have a specific start and end hour.
+The test must have a specific start and end time.
   - Please include any information you think may be useful to assess your request.
 3. We will reply within 7 business days to give you the authorization or suggest you another time period